ERS Employer Manual

 - Direct employee to the ERSGA website to access their account and use the Retirement Online feature, or download the latest version of the retirement application.

-- Inform employees that assistance is available for completing the retirement application process.
+- Inform employee that assistance is available for completing the retirement application process.

 - Caution employee that application for retirement by periodic payment is irrevocable.